Glossary TermApril 20, 2024

 • You lose everything

 Lesson: Shorts can get squeezed hard.
-When price goes up rapidly, short sellers get liquidated, which pushes price higher, which liquidates more shorts - it's a chain reaction.
+When the price rises quickly, short sellers get liquidated, pushing the price even higher, causing more shorts to liquidate — a chain reaction.

 Scenario: Market-wide panic